Armed Forces Conduct Humanitarian Airdrops To Gaza

 (MENAFN- Jordan News Agency)

 Amman, Apr.
-21 (Petra) - The Jordan Armed Forces - Arab Army conducted on Sunday 8 humanitarian and relief aid airdrops, in collaboration with allied nations, targeting various locations in northern Gaza.
+25 (Petra) - The Jordan Armed Forces - Arab Army conducted on Thursday six airdrops across various regions in northern Gaza, in collaboration with allied nations.

+These airdrops delivered essential relief and humanitarian assistance to aid the people of Gaza amid the ongoing Israeli war on the Strip.

 Aircraft from the Royal Jordanian Air Force, the United States, Egypt, Germany, and Britain participated in the operation.